DSStoffer/dsstoffer.github.io/Rtoot.md

 (2) # or fix it yourself if you want dplyr
 # this is a great idea from  https://stackoverflow.com/a/65186251
 library(dplyr, exclude = c("filter", "lag"))  # remove the culprits
-Lag <- dplyr::lag            # and do what the dplyr ...
+dlag <- dplyr::lag            # and do what the dplyr ...
-Filter <- dplyr::filter      # ... maintainer refuses to do
+dfilter <- dplyr::filter      # ... folks refuse to do
 # and then use Lag and Filter for the corresponding dplyr commands

 (3) # or just take back the commands